 Breathing

 The quickest and most common way to relax is with breathing.
-It can be done easily while out on a walk, when something happens inside the home or even when I am thinking about the things that we want Rylee to be able to do.
+It can be done easily while out on a walk, when something happens inside the home or even when we are thinking about the things that we want our dog / puppy to be able to do.

 Visualization

-Using visualization to relax could be imagining that I am somewhere that I find calming and peaceful.
+Using visualization to relax could be imagining that we are somewhere that we find calming and peaceful.
 I like to visualize the activity that we are working on if it is a complex one.
-I imagine me guiding Rylee through it successfully.
+I imagine me guiding our dog through the event successfully.
 This is relaxing for me.
+I take a breath and see it happening with ease.
+Then of course chaos ensues until we are able to coach her through the behavior.

 Sound

-Using calming music or listening to the sound of the ocean can be a calming sound.
+Using calming music or listening to the sound of the ocean can be a calming.
 Some even listen to rock music or something more fast paced to relax.
 It is all individual.